Azure/azure-quickstart-templates/101-webapp-windows-ASPNET/GettingStarted.md

 The purpose of this ARM Template is **deploy a web app with ASP.NET** using a **web app**.

-But let¡s understand a bit better how all this work.
+But let's understand a bit better how all this work.

 ## Overview